Simon Ramet

-Simon Ramet (born 13 March 2003) is a French professional footballer who plays as a right-back for Lille.
+Simon Ramet (born 13 March 2003) is a French professional footballer who plays as a right-back for Championnat National 3 club IC Croix.

 Club career

 Ramet is a youth product of Étaples, Boulogne and Lille.
-He started playing with Lille's reserves in 2021 after converting to right-back from winger.
+He started playing with Lille's reserves in 2021 after converting to right-back from winger. he started training with Lille's senior team in the preseason of the 2022-23 season.
 He made his senior and professional debut with Lille as a late substitute in a 2–0 Ligue 1 win over Toulouse FC on 18 March 2023.